My IPhone # 503 351-7082

 Who is DMR Gutters?

-DMR Gutters is just a small company in Portland, Oregon based just 10 minutes South of Down Town.
-I've been licensed, insured, and bonded for sheet metal work in the State of Oregon under CCB #92250 since 1993 without a single dispute filed with the CCB.
+DMR Gutters is just a small company working throughout the Portland Oregon Metro area.
+We are based just 20 minutes South of Down Town PDX, near the first Winsonville exit.
+I've been licensed, insured, and bonded for sheet metal work in the State of Oregon underjust a small company in Portland, Oregon based just 10 minutes South of Down Town.
+I've been licensed, insured, and bonded for sheet metal work in the State of Oregon under CCB #92250 since 1993 with only 1 dispute filed with the CCB.
 With the high cost liability insurance for Roofers I am prohibited from doing any roofing related work.
 More specifically I am a Specialty Residential Gutter Contactor.
-I've also built up a custom aluminum and copper fabrication shop.
-I have specialized in sheet metal rain management products for nearly 2 decades now and have graduated to building elaborate custom copper chimney caps and turret roof caps for clients across the Country.
+I've also built up a custom aluminum, stainless steel, and copper fabrication shop (nonferrous metals).
+I have specialized in sheet metal rain management products for nearly 3 decades now and have graduated to building elaborate custom copper chimney caps, fire pit covers, and turret roof caps for clients across the Country since 2003.

 Before the year 2000 I carried the type of liability insurance to do roofing as well, but since the cost of that insurance is 500% higher than any other types of construction it was too expensive for a small company like mine, who cannot possibly do enough volume to cover that expense.
 That's sad, since in my travels I have yet to see evidence of a decent roofer who is committed to doing good work and use materials designed to last more than a decade (no joke).
 The reason is because contractors are only required to provide a 1 year warranty on the work they do.
 After the Homeowner had exhausted their efforts to deal directly with that contactors and then had to resort to filing a complaint with the CCB for mediation; it has to be filed within 1 year of completion or it is an invalid complaint and thrown out.
 Meaning that Contractor is off the hook for any negligent work they did.
 I know I would not want anyone working on my house who only expected their work to last a little over a year.

-I've worked hard over the last 18+ years to maintain the highest reputation for quality and honest work practice, which is a primary reason I have not been able to grow and take on lots of employees.
+I've worked hard over the last 30 years to maintain the highest reputation for quality and honest work practice, which is a primary reason I have not been able to grow and take on lots of employees.
 I'm primarily a Hands-On Contractor who specializes in low-maintenance no-clog gutters at a more reasonable cost than my competition, who have charge over $1k more than my copper gutter bid for their aluminum gutters.
 There are several dozen leaf protection concepts out there, but many of them are more expensive than my copper gutters.
 No matter how good they could possibly work I do not understand how a gutter cover could cost more than a gutter?
-Even if they worked better than they claimed they could not worth that much.
+Even if they worked better than they claimed they should not cost that much unless they were gold plated.
 According to the Homeowner of Tara North my bid for 20oz copper gutters at only $15k was only about half of what a competitor wanted at $29k for less quality than I do.
 That $14k has been the widest spread I've heard to date.
 He said he even asked their Sales Rep if he was buying him a Harley.
 (LOL)

 Here is one of the custom copper projects I build shown above.
 This was shipped to a Lake house in Seneca Falls, New York.
 I also make custom copper roof caps for turrets and gazebos.
 Most of the custom work I do is fabricated with a heavy-duty solid 20oz copper or thicker.
 Some times 48oz copper is used, which is 3lb per square foot and is too thick to cut with tin snips.

-You will see a lot of copper gutter photos here and other custom work, but most of the gutter work I have done over the last decade and a half has been in pre-painted aluminum sheet metal.
-I refuse to install steel gutters, because I do not believe in planned obsolescence.
+You will see a lot of copper gutter photos here and other custom work, but many of the gutter work I've done over the last 2 decades has been in pre-painted aluminum sheet metal.
+I refuse to install steel gutters, because I do not believe in planned obsolescence, so it goes against my ethical values.
 For my latest availability see my Latest News web page.

 .